RetailMeNotSandbox/roux-sass-importer/README.md

 looked up in the locations named by `config.pantrySearchPaths`.
 The first matching pantry found is cached and the above process performed.

+- `NODE_SASS_NULL` -  The object to return when node-sass should do its thing.
+You should pass `require('node-sass').NULL` from your webpack config in the repo that's consuming this module.
 - `config` - optional config object for the importer
 - `config.pantries` - optional primed cache of pantries, defaults to `{}`
 - `config.pantrySearchPaths` - optional array of paths to search for pantries